-The four artists will draw upon their childhood memories exploring street stalls and marketplaces in "A Market For Fun!" – the theme of the 2018 Taiwan Pavilion.
+Together, they will draw upon their childhood memories exploring street stalls and marketplaces in "A Market For Fun!" – the theme of the 2018 Taiwan Pavilion.

-In other related news, Taiwan’s Wei Chin (覃偉) and Huang Yu-chen (阿文) have also won a spot at the "Young Talents" pavilion of Angouleme.
+In other related news, Taiwan’s Wei Chin (覃偉) and Huang Yu-chen (阿文) have won a spot at the "Young Talents" pavilion of Angouleme.